dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 You can bring many different scenarios to Model Builder, to generate a machine learning model for your application.

 A scenario is a description of the type of prediction you want to make on your data.
-For example
+For example:
 - predict future product sales volume based on historical sales data
 - classify sentiments as positive or negative based on customer reviews
 - detect whether a banking transaction is fraudulent